Rhodes, Greece. Love in the Times of Ancient Civilisations

 Since Ebele found an urn buried in the vineyard at the back of the house that belonged to her great-grandfather, Chares of Lindos, she fell in love with the older styles.
 She started using more often black and orange to paint her pots.

 In a short time, she realized that the black figures looked much better on an orange background and that these specific colours were way more resistant to the tongues of fire in her kiln.

 Besides, the urn she’d found must have spent about a century buried in the ground and yet displayed the most vivid colours as if Chares had only painted it yesterday.
-Alas, the great architect who built the Colossus statue at the pier’s mouth, had been dead and buried an eternity ago.
+Alas, the great architect who built the Colossus statue at Rhodes pier’s mouth had been dead and buried an eternity ago.

 That was ancient history she learned as a little girl.
 It was her family’s heritage.
 Each generation after the great Chares made sure the sculptor’s most significant accomplishment would be kept alive.

 Many a time, as the family gathered around the dinner table, Ebele’s father would tell how the gigantic statue came to being.

 And each time, the wide-eyed listener was sworn to secrecy.
-The mystery of such a great achievement was carefully preserved in her household.
+The mystery of such an outstanding achievement was carefully preserved in her household.

 Ebele was holding a belly amphora on her lap, her thin brush dripping with ochre she liked to use for painting the clothing of the people who adorned her pots.
 She blinked as a drop of red got in her eyes.
 When she could see again, she looked down.